 - protein supplements

-A study done by the Journal of Nutrition shows that citrulline encourages the production of arginine.
+A study done by the Journal of Nutrition shows that citrulline increases the availability of arginine (7).
 Citrulline is a nutrient available in high amounts in watermelon flesh and rind.
 This means that eating watermelon may increase the levels of arginine in your blood serum.
 Citrulline is also found in other cucurbits, such as cantaloupe and cucumbers, at extremely low levels, as well as in milk protein casein.
 It’s up to you if you want to go to such lengths.
 You may reduce the intake of these foods as an extra precaution against outbreaks.
 Or, you may decide to simply work on keeping your lysine up and balanced, which may be easier.

 Acidic foods and drinks